 It’s important to note that “normal” FSH levels depend on your age and how close you are to perimenopause.
 A normal level for a 40-year-old is definitely suboptimal for someone in their early 20s.

+So, what is a normal FSH level to get pregnant?
 For someone who is trying to conceive, below are rough guidelines for FSH levels.
 Remember that FSH guidelines may vary lab to lab or doctor to doctor.
 If you have concerns about your FSH levels, we recommend consulting your doctor.

-- <10 mUI/ml: FSH levels are considered optimal, as long as estrogen levels are also in the normal range (under 80 pg/ml in blood).
+- <10 mUI/ml: FSH levels are considered optimal, as long as estrogen levels are also in the FSH normal range (under 80 pg/ml in blood).
 High estrogen levels falsely lower FSH levels.
 A normal FSH level in conjunction with a normal estrogen level indicates normal ovarian function and may predict a good response to a medicated cycle, if that applies to you.

 - 10-15 mUI/ml: FSH levels are a bit elevated.
 Response to medicated cycles may be impacted but more and more clinics have begun to accept patients with levels in this range.